Blood on the Moon: Plot

 Lufton manages to outsmart Riling and move his herd off the reservation unimpeded.
-He and Amy assume incorrectly that Garry read the note, which described the route he wanted Riling to think he planned to take.
+Amy and he assume incorrectly that Garry read the note, which described the route he wanted Riling to think he planned to take.
 Riling was actually tipped off by Lufton's other daughter, Carol, who is in love with Riling.
 Riling and his men find the cattle eventually and stampede them back onto the reservation.
-There is not enough time to gather the herd together and move the herd.
+Not enough time is available to gather the herd together and move it.
 Garry becomes disgusted when a young man is killed in the stampede.
-He breaks the news to the man's father, Kris Barden, as squarely as he can but only receives scorn in return.
-He then stops two of Riling's men from gunning her father down, yet Amy still does not trust him.
-Friendless, Garry leaves town and heads for Texas, stopping at a commissary miles out of town.
-There he is ambushed by Riling and one of his gunmen.
-The two end up in a brutal brawl, with Garry triumphing, but just barely.
-When Riling's thug goes to slay him the man is shot dead by Barden, who tersely tells Garry to keep riding.
+He breaks the news to the man's father, Kris Barden, as squarely as he can, but only receives scorn in return.
+He then stops two of Riling's men from gunning Lufton down, yet Amy still does not trust him.
+Friendless, Garry leaves town and heads for Texas, stopping at a commissary, miles out of town.
+There, he is ambushed by Riling and one of his gunmen.
+Garry and Riling end up in a brutal brawl, with Garry triumphing, but just barely.
+When Riling's thug goes to slay him, the man is shot dead by Barden, who tersely tells Garry to keep riding.
 Instead, he heads for the Lufton ranch, and is cared for by Amy, who has come to trust and fall in love with him.

-To buy time, Garry deceives Pindalest, who is unaware of his break with Riling, into sending a messenger to the government to extend the deadline.
-Garry then takes Pindalest prisoner.
-Riling and his gang track them down.
-Gary is stabbed in the chest, but able to flee to Barden's homestead.
-They are joined by Amy.
+To buy time for Lufton to get his cattle off the reservation, Garry deceives Pindalest (who is unaware of his break with Riling) into sending a messenger to the government to extend the deadline.
+Garry then takes Pindalest prisoner and hides in the mountains.
+Riling, after finding out that Garry tricked him, and his gang track them down.
+Garry is stabbed in the chest, but is able to flee to Barden's homestead, where they are joined by Amy.
 Riling, his two top henchmen, and Pindalest arrive, and a gunfight erupts.
 Garry insists Amy leave, for her own safety; she insists on staying to be with him.
 Rising from his sickbed, Garry sneaks out at night, covered by Kris and Amy.
 He knocks Pindalest out and slays the two gunmen.
 Riling is fatally wounded and dies.
-Come the morning Garry and Amy recognize their future is together.
+Come the morning, Garry and Amy recognize their future is together.
 Lufton and his men arrive, and Pindalest is taken into custody.
-Amy tells her father there's going to be a new man in their household.
+Amy tells her father a new man is going to be in their household.
 Lufton declares it reason to celebrate, and they all head for Barden's jug.